-We are pleased to report that our drinking water is safe and meets all federal and state requirements.
-If you have any questions about this report or concerning your water utility, please contact Alpine Pacific Utilities at (406) 393-2127.
-Marc Liechti is our certified operator with 15 years of experience.
-He attends periodic training sessions to meet continuing education requirements.
+We are pleased to report that our drinking water is currently safe and meets all federal and state requirements.
+If you have any questions about this report, or concerns about your water utility, please contact Joe Schrader at (406) 212-9266.

 DID YOU KNOW?
 The sources of drinking water (both tap and bottled water) include rivers, lakes, streams, ponds, reservoirs, and wells.
-As water travels over the surface of land or through the ground, it dissolves naturally occurring minerals and in some cases radioactive elements.
+As water travels over the surface of land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive elements.
 Water can also pick up substances resulting from the presence of animals or from human activity.